mdnetto/WISE/README.md

 # Javascript
 Javascript is an object-oriented computer programming language commonly used to create interactive effects within web browsers.
-In our simon game, it holds all the logic which makes the game playable.
+In our Simon game, it holds all the logic which makes the game playable.

+We're going to see how we might go about finding bugs in the code.
+Stay tuned!

 # Additional coding puzzles
 * [Maze and Bee] (https://studio.code.org/s/course4/stage/2/puzzle/1)